 Welcome to my painting website.
-I was recently fortunate enough to be in a three person show with two extraordinary painters, Mary Vernon and Barnaby Fitzgerald.
+In September of 2019 I was fortunate enough to be in a three person show with two extraordinary painters, Mary Vernon and Barnaby Fitzgerald.
 The show, entitled A Conversation: Landscape Painting as Movement at Rest, opened at the Bathhouse Cultural Center on August 31 and ran until September 28, 2019.
 You can see the paintings in the show by clicking on “The Bath House Show” on the menu above.
 Please contact me if you would like one of the lovely printed catalogues from the show.

 The internationally recognized poet, scholar, and Nobel Prize for Literature nominee Frederick Turner wrote a review of the show for Glass Tire, which reviews Texas Visual Art.
 The review’s first sentence reads: “Three leading Dallas artists, Barnaby Fitzgerald, Lin Medlin, and Mary Vernon, have put together at the Bath House . . . a show that is shockingly beautiful.”
 Turner then explains why he considers its beauty “shocking.”